Welding Technology Program

-A bright future that continues to grow year after year
+A bright future that continues to grow year after year.

+Many welding processes have been developed and refined to fuse newer and stronger metal combinations.
+New processes are still needed for metal, ceramic and plastic parts.
+Skilled welders will continue to be in demand in the future.
 A career in welding can be learned in a variety of educational settings, such as in high school, at a trade school, in a college or university, in the military, or in an apprenticeship program.

 - Arc Welder